 Request a Free Initial Case Consultation With One of Our Seasoned Pedestrian Accident Attorneys

-A pedestrian accident can be life-shattering, but the team with the Law Offices of Shane Smith is committed to helping clients pick up the pieces and start again.
+A pedestrian accident can be life-shattering, but the team with Shane Smith Law is committed to helping clients pick up the pieces and start again.
 We've helped clients like you obtain the compensation—and justice—they need after a devastating pedestrian crash.
 Let us show you what we can do for you and your case.
 Contact us today to schedule an appointment for a no-cost, no-obligation initial consultation.